U.S. Treasury Bond Prices Fall on Strong Data

-U.S. government bond prices slipped Wednesday after data showed the country's manufacturers on strong footing.
+U.S. Treasury bonds slipped Wednesday, sending the yield on the 10-year note to its highest level since March, after data showed the country's manufacturers on strong footing.

 Continue Reading Below

-The yield on the benchmark 10-year U.S. Treasury note was recently at 2.455%, according to Tradeweb, compared with 2.406% Tuesday.
+The yield on the benchmark 10-year U.S. Treasury note settled at 2.444% -- the highest closing level since March 20 -- compared with 2.406% Tuesday.
 Yields rise as bond prices fall.

 Economists surveyed by The Wall Street Journal had expected new orders to rise by 0.8%.